-The Ranges Link, as the locals call it, is the link between the Stirling and Porongurup Ranges to the north of Albany.
+The Ranges Link is the key connection being built between the Stirling and Porongurup Ranges to the north of Albany.

 The soils range from young primary soils in the vicinity of the Porongurup to ancient, heavily weathered and redeposited soils to the north.
 The vegetation systems change from the tall karri forests on the slopes of the Porongurup Range to mallee-heath within 10 km to the north.

-Approximately 65% of the native vegetation of the area has been cleared for agriculture with cropping/ grazing being the predominant land use, and some viticulture and plantation forestry in the south.
+Approximately 65% of the area’s habitat has been cleared for agriculture with cropping/ grazing being the predominant land use, and some viticulture and plantation forestry in the south.

-A number of interesting fauna species are found within the Ranges Link area, from Gondwanan relics such as Mygalomorph spiders, land snails and giant earthworms associated with the wet-sclerophyll forests to wheatbelt-associated species such as the rare Western Whipbird and the endangered Carnaby’s Black Cockatoo that nests in hollows of large trees such as Wandoo (white gum).
-The two well known national parks attract high numbers of tourists who enjoy sightseeing and nature-based recreation.
+A number of interesting wildlife species are found within the Ranges Link area, from Gondwanan relics such as Mygalomorph spiders, land snails and giant earthworms associated with the wet-sclerophyll forests to wheatbelt-associated species such as the rare Western Whipbird and the endangered Carnaby’s Black Cockatoo that nests in hollows of large trees such as Wandoo (white gum).
+The two well-known national parks attract high numbers of tourists who enjoy sightseeing and nature-based recreation.

-The Ranges Link-Stirling to Porongurup group is a subcommittee of the Oyster Harbour Catchment Group.
-They are all committed and passionate volunteers with many years of landcare/natural resource management experience.
+The Ranges Link a shared initiative between the two groups, and operates formally as a subcommittee of the Oyster Harbour Catchment Group.
+They are all committed and passionate volunteers with many years of landcare and environmental experience.
 They work closely with other farmers and landowners in the area to raise awareness of environmental conservation, as all their on-ground works take place on private property.

-The aim of the Ranges Link group is to continue identifying, protecting and enhancing wildlife corridors between the Stirling Range and the Porongurup National Parks.
+The aim of the Ranges Link group is to continue developing, protecting and enhancing wildlife corridors between the Stirling Range and the Porongurup National Parks.
 Native vegetation with high biodiversity values currently exists along waterways and in remnants on private properties (mainly broadacre farms).
-There are areas under threat from livestock grazing, wind and water erosion, salinity and nutrification.
+There are areas being damaged by livestock grazing, wind and water erosion, salinity, sediments and excess nutrients.
 The biodiversity of the plants/animals in some areas is under threat due to isolation.
 The group use their extensive local knowledge and experience to target individual areas at risk and work with the individual landholders to plan and implement on-ground works.
-To date they have facilitated hundreds of kilometres of stock exclusion fencing to protect native vegetation, and have been involved with the establishment of over 200 ha of native revegetation using seed mixes/seedlings of local provenance.
+To date they have facilitated hundreds of kilometres of stock exclusion fencing to protect native vegetation, and have been involved with the establishment of over 200 ha of ecological restoration using seed mixes/seedlings of local provenance.
 The group get together for discussions and decision making at bimonthly meetings and have undertaken a conservation action plan.